 Provide the AI with relevant background information to answer your questions more accurately.

-Get insights, identify trends, or highlight important aspects of your documents.
+Get insights, identify trends, or highlight important aspects of your documents and visual materials.

-Adding documents to your Omnifact conversations is straightforward:
+Adding files to your Omnifact conversations is straightforward:

 Start or continue a chat

-Begin a new chat or use an existing conversation where you want to discuss a document.
+Begin a new chat or use an existing conversation where you want to discuss a file.

 Click the attachment button